This Cannot Be True!

-Honestly, even if my mom hadn't been Jewish, I would still wear this Star.
+Honestly, even if my mom hadn't been Jewish, I will still wear this Star among friends.
 This Star represents my Freedom.
 It reminds me of where my roots are, what my ancestors survived, and what I must do to prevent it from happening again... and more importantly it reminds me that Freedom is not free; that, at any time, we may be called to lay down our very lives for it, and we must.

 How much are we willing to give up to the self-appointed overseers of our existence?

 Is our new Pope really the mouthpiece for The Only One True God or is he a harbinger of something more terrestrial, more insidious, more devious?
 In his own words, he admits to joining the Hitler Youth Corps, and justifies it by saying that he took no part in the hostilities.

 Why are we so afraid of everything and everyone?
 Do we really believe that Jews are controlling our minds with 'Hollywood filth'?

 Do we really believe that the gay people are having meetings and setting agaendas for the conquest of North America's youth?

 Do we really buy the notion that women are the 'lesser sex' (our new Pope's lofty pronouncement) or do we still believe what we SAY, that ALL are equal under this American Sky?

 I'm not sure I'll be allowed to write words like this for long.
 (This has happened.
 People now are disappeared or given prison sentences without trial for writing words that might "incite rebellion". - JW Jul 20, 2013)